Badawy24/HairPilot/README.md

 # HairPilot - AI Powered Haircut Suggestion & Booking System

 HairPilot is an Angular standalone project designed to help users find their **perfect haircut** using AI-powered **face shape detection**.
 The project combines AI with practical salon functionalities such as online **appointment booking**, a **service gallery**, and **contact forms**.
----

 ## 🌐 Live Demo

-Explore the live version of the project:

 🔗 [https://hair-pilot.vercel.app/home](https://hair-pilot.vercel.app/home)
 ---